Try this guide out on UpCloud with our free trial! Get started

 Configuring the load balancer

-Setting up HAProxy load balancer is a quite straightforward process.
+Setting up an HAProxy load balancer is a quite straightforward process.
 Basically, all you need to do is tell HAProxy what kind of connections it should be listening for and where the connections should be relayed to.

 Load balancing at layer 4